Get access to resources to learn about and help manage your ITP

 47-50 years old

 Less than 30,000/mcL

 Did you know?
-Chronic ITP affects women more than men at a rate of almost 2:1.
+ITP affects women more than men, at a rate of almost 2:1.

-Extensively studied in ~900 people with chronic ITP (ages 1 to 85)
+PROMACTA has been extensively studied in ~900 people with persistent or chronic ITP (ages 1 to 85)

 - 730 adults

 In clinical trials, consistently proven across patient types, regardless of age, sex, race, starting platelet count, number of medications taken for ITP, and whether or not their spleen had been removed

 PROMACTA has demonstrated consistent safety, study after study

 No other treatment for persistent or chronic ITP has been studied more than PROMACTA:

 - The safety of PROMACTA was established in ~900 people, ranging in age from 1 to 85